Xing-CHEN18/NeuralODEs_for_physics/README.md

 # Neural ODEs for physics
 [![DOI](https://zenodo.org/badge/354024496.svg)](https://zenodo.org/badge/latestdoi/354024496)
-This repository contains the code producing the results of the paper "[Forecasting the outcome of spintronic experiments with Neural Ordinary Differential Equations](https://arxiv.org/abs/2108.02318)".
+This repository contains the code producing the results of the Nature Communications paper "[Forecasting the outcome of spintronic experiments with Neural Ordinary Differential Equations](https://www.nature.com/articles/s41467-022-28571-7)".
 GPU is needed for Mumax3 simulations.
 GPU/CPU is needed for Neural ODEs simulations.
 Python 3.7 and Pytoch 1.4.0 is needed.

 To install MuMax3, see [MuMax3](https://github.com/mumax/3).
 To install pytorch, see [pytorch](https://pytorch.org/).